cvizarrasmit/lumen-query-to-csv/README.md

-# Laravel Export To CSV natively in MySQL
+# Lumen Export To CSV natively in MySQL

-Supports Laravel 5.2 and above
+Supports Lumen 5.2 and above

 Many applications require an export to csv functionality.
 It's implemented in variety of ways, however many of us face a performance bottleneck when the data to be exported is very huge.
 PHP application may consum lot of memory resources for each export.